-- secure operating state;

-- satisfactory operating state; and

-- reliable operating state.
+- satisfactory operating state; or - reliable operating state.

 Under clause 4.8.9(h) of the Rules it states that:

 "NEMMCO's obligations and powers under clause 4.8.9(a) to issue a direction or clause 4.8.9 instruction to maintain or re-establish the power system in a reliable operating state cease when NEMMCO's right to enter into contracts for the provision of reserves in accordance with rule 3.12 ceases".